agabor/docs/_includes/ios/getting-started.md

     Compiled frameworks will be in 2 archives: `Parse-iOS.zip` and `Parse-OSX.zip` inside the `build/release` folder, and you can link them as you'd please.

- - **Using Parse as a sub-project**
+ - **Using MSG as a sub-project**

     You can also include parse as a subproject inside of your application if you'd prefer, although we do not recommend this, as it will increase your indexing time significantly.
-To do so, just drag and drop the Parse.xcodeproj file into your workspace.
-Note that unit tests will be unavailable if you use Parse like this, as OCMock will be unable to be found.
+To do so, just drag and drop the MSG.xcodeproj file into your workspace.
+Note that unit tests will be unavailable if you use MSG like this, as OCMock will be unable to be found.

-**Initialise Parse SDK**
+**Initialise MSG SDK**

-To initialize the Parse client, add the following to your AppDelegate.swift file (AppDelegate.m for Objective-C), in the `application:didFinishLaunchingWithOptions:` method.
+To initialize the MSG client, add the following to your AppDelegate.swift file (AppDelegate.m for Objective-C), in the `application:didFinishLaunchingWithOptions:` method.

 <div class="language-toggle" markdown="1">
 ```objective_c